GoldCoops/ColourScroller/README.md

 * ~~Let end users edit and create lists of scrollable items/blocks though a JSON or YML configuration file.~~ (DONE 1.0.2)
 * Create in game GUI to allow users to easily edit, create and manage scrollable block lists.
 * Add survival support (Choose the next item in the set that is in the players inventory)
+* Add a way to manage duplicate items in sets

 ## How to Use